capactio/capact/docs/tutorial/content-creation/README.md

 > In the future we might improve the ways, on how to process artifacts in the workflow.

 The last step launches the Helm runner, deploys the Confluence server and creates the `confluence-config` and `confluence-helm-release` TypeInstances.
 The `confluence-config` TypeInstance data was provided by the Helm runner in the `additional` output artifacts from this step.
 Check the Helm runner documentation, on how the `additional` output is created.

+## Populate the manifests into OCH

+TODO: add instructions to replace the argo-workflow-controller with our prebuild image and setup cluster policies

+## Run your new action